-Understanding of central concepts in pragmatics (truth-conditional meaning, implicatures, speech acts), as may have been acquired through the MA course Pragmatics or through self-guided study.
-Additional reading can be made available on request before the start of the course.
+Understanding of central concepts in pragmatics (truth-conditional meaning, implicatures, speech acts).
+This may have been acquired through the MA course Pragmatics or through self-guided study.
+Please contact the instructor for self-study suggestions before the start of the course.

 This course will provide a comprehensive introduction to the emerging field of Experimental Pragmatics.
 Experimental Pragmatics uses the methodologies of cognitive psychology to address questions in pragmatic theory.
 As a test-bed for competing accounts of meaning in context, Experimental Pragmatics has two main advantages: first, it provides us with objective data about utterance interpretation as opposed to those arrived at after reflective intuition; and second, it uses techniques that enable the study of pragmatic processing below the level accessible to introspection, such as, for instance, the time-course of implicature derivation.
 However, Experimental Pragmatics is also subject to some challenges regarding its ability to accurately reflect the pragmatic abilities of naïve speakers in interaction.
 We survey a wide range of studies touching on literal meaning and metaphor interpretation, scalar implicatures, politeness and lying phenomena, and using offline, time reaction, eye-tracking, MRI and ERP methodologies to gain a better understanding of the contributions and limitations of experimental pragmatic studies to date.